learn-co-curriculum/phase-3-orms-pokemon-scraper/README.md

 ### Overview

-In this lab you will set up your schema, scrape data, insert it into your db and then build out methods to manipulate your data.
+In this lab, you will set up your schema, scrape data, insert it into your db and then build out methods to manipulate your data.

 For our purposes the `Pokemon` class is responsible for saving, adding,